DesyTau/DesyTauAnalysesRun2_25ns/NTupleMaker/test/TP_2016/Readme.txt

 4. plot_eff.C

-	A simple plotting tool for scale factors, more informations in the code.
+	A simple plotting tool for scale factors.